lgaudencio/geography-quiz/README.md

 ## Credits

 * The JavaScript used for the modal was based on the one that can be found on the W3Schools website, which can be found [here](https://www.w3schools.com/howto/howto_css_modals.asp).
 For best practices, it was written in ES6 by the use of arrow functions.

+* Inspiration for this project was from [this](https://youtube.com/watch?v=PBcqGxrr9g8&feature=share) YouTube tutorial.
+New features were incorporated into this project, mainly to increase user experience.
+Other changes came in the form of the actual code to make it more readable.
+New features and changes include:

+    * All for each loops were changed into for loops to make the code more readable.
+    * An async function was used to fetch the questions from the relevant JSON files, this was to stop overcrowding the script page with hundreds of lines for the questions and answers.
+The idea the use an async file came from [here](https://www.sitepoint.com/javascript-async-await/).
+    * Once th difficulty mode is selected, it will be hidden and the quiz will show to the user.
+This was used as it was easier to implement than local storage.
+    * Feedback section added to display a little message to the user at the end of the quiz.
+    * Just like the correct answers, the incorrect answers are also counted and displayed to the user at the end of the quiz.
+    * To add to the user experience, a home button was added at the end of the quiz so the user doesn't need to click on the logo to return home.